6 SaaS Payment Processing Obstacles and Solutions

-There’s little doubt that SaaS is an ever-expanding industry, with thousands of new startups appearing around the world annually and a global market valued in 2018 at $72.2 billion.
-Yet despite the increasing growth, how many of these SaaS startups take their organization’s payment processing for granted?
+There’s little doubt that SaaS is an ever-expanding industry, with thousands of new startups appearing around the world annually and a global market valued in 2021 at $123 billion.
+Yet, despite the increasing growth of subscription businesses, how many of these SaaS startups take their organization's payment processing for granted?

-When it comes to payments, there are common pitfalls which companies operating in the SaaS space need to be aware of.
+When it comes to payment solutions, there are common pitfalls which companies operating in the SaaS space need to be aware of.
 Failure to address these issues can result in unnecessary churn, potentially hurting the organization in an already fragile and competitive marketplace.

 In this article, we’ll take a look at some of the common payments obstacles faced by SaaS companies and how they can be resolved.

 1. User experience

 In a competitive market, SaaS organizations need to do everything in their power to attract and retain customers.
 From a customer’s perspective, a thoughtless user interface or a lack of convenient payment methods is frustrating.

 With subscription billing models, there are multiple steps involved in accepting card payments from customers, and, therefore, a number of opportunities within the customer lifecycle for those payments to go wrong.

 At checkout, customers will enter their credit card details into a payment gateway.
 The online payment will be collected in a merchant account.
 However, unlike a standalone purchase from an e-commerce shop, subscription businesses need to store the details of the purchase in order to process a recurring payment.

 This creates a requirement for a subscription management system or CRM, to track which customers have subscribed to which pricing plans and charge them the correct amount, whether by invoicing, direct debit, or automatic credit card payments.